Best subwoofer 2022: Subterranean bass for movies and music

 All speakers operate on the same basic principle of generating sound by physically moving air.
 The bigger the driver, the more air being shifted and the lower the frequencies.
 At the end of the day, there’s no replacement for displacement, so if you want more bass you need the best subwoofer you can afford.

-There are a number of things to consider before buying a subwoofer, and you’ll find a comprehensive buying guide answering all of your burning questions located below our pick of the best subwoofers on the market today.
+There are a number of things to consider before buying a subwoofer and you’ll find a comprehensive buying guide answering all of your burning questions below our pick of the best subwoofers on the market today.

 Best subwoofer: At a glance